jedibobo/AIAssistant-on-UM790Pro-Accerated-by-ROCm/README.md

 ***Usability***

-Granted with more support with OpenCL and **ROCm **(not fully supported officially by AMD, we' ll solve this later).
+Granted with more support from OpenCL and ROCm (not fully supported officially by AMD, but we will address this later).

 ## NPU
 ***Computing Capabilities***